philterd/philter/docs/docs/account/api_keys.md

 `signing:write` covers rotating the output signing key, which affects every instance in the deployment.
 It also requires an administrator.
 The two signing-key read endpoints take no API key at all.

+`users:write` and `api-keys:write` cover the [provisioning endpoints](../api_and_sdks/api/provisioning_api.md), which create a user and mint a key for a user the caller is not signed in as.
+Both require an administrator, and both exist only where the deployment sets `PROVISIONING_API_ENABLED=true`.
+Without it the endpoints answer `404 Not Found`, so a key holding either scope can call nothing with it.
+A key minted this way can carry only scopes the calling key already holds.

 ### Scopes and the endpoints they cover

 | Scope | Endpoints |